-The Museum wants not only to promote Surrealism, but also the exciting story of Belgian Modern Art, with Magritte at the heart of it.
-Since 2006, the René Magritte Museum has displayed many temporary exhibitions presenting surrealism and abstraction alternately in connection with the new Museum of Abstract Art which will open in the summer of 2019.
+The Museum wants to promote not only Surrealism, but also the exciting story of Belgian Modern Art, with Magritte at the heart of it.

 2019: Francine Holley, 100 years and more